HEP-FCC/bib-studies/simulation/README.md

 - comment out [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/ALLEGRO/compact/ALLEGRO_o1_v03/ALLEGRO_o1_v03.xml#L34-L35)
 - and un-comment [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/ALLEGRO/compact/ALLEGRO_o1_v03/ALLEGRO_o1_v03.xml#L40-L41)

 NB: for CLD, you further need to comment out [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/CLD/compact/CLD_o2_v08/CLD_o2_v08.xml#L401-L415) to remove the analytical compensating solenoid field which is taken from a map in the above MDI import.
+You also need to add some material to the detector list of materials (see e.g. [here](https://github.com/key4hep/k4geo/pull/534/commits/2a2ea2591db1473d294af5c432f99aac74b8dea7#diff-f42d88422d9f50cb0863b6f08f2640a9e5cbcb9ac2ae01145642105d9fe9387d)).

 And **enable detailed EM treatment in Geant4** by applying the following changes to the `ddsim` steering file (if you do not already use a `ddsim` steering file, you can create the default one with `ddsim --dumpSteeringFile > mySteeringFile.py`):
 - Change the physics list to `SIM.physics.list = "FTFP_BERT_EMZ"`